apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 ## Input configuration

 As input, Cheerio Scraper actor accepts a number of configurations.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
-For a complete list of input fields and their types, please visit the [Input](https://apify.com/apify/cheerio-scraper?section=input-schema) tab.
+For a complete list of input fields and their types, please visit the [Input](https://apify.com/apify/cheerio-scraper/input-schema) tab.

 ### Start URLs

 The **Start URLs** (`startUrls`) field represents the initial list of pages that the scraper will visit.
-You can either enter the URLs manually one by one, upload them in a CSV file, or [link URLs from a Google Sheet](https://help.apify.com/en/articles/2906022-scraping-a-list-of-urls-from-google-spreadsheet) document.
+You can either enter the URLs manually one by one, upload them in a CSV file, or [link URLs from a Google Sheet](https://help.apify.com/en/articles/2906022-scraping-a-list-of-urls-from-a-google-sheets-document) document.
 Each URL must start with either a `http://` or `https://` protocol prefix.

-The scraper supports adding new URLs to scrape on the fly, either using the [**Link selector**](#link-selector) and [**Pseudo-URLs**](#pseudo-urls) options or by calling `context.enqueueRequest()` inside the [**Page function**](#page-function).
+The scraper supports adding new URLs to scrape on the fly, either using the [**Link selector**](#link-selector) and **[Glob Patterns](#glob-patterns)**/**[Pseudo-URLs](#pseudo-urls)** options or by calling `context.enqueueRequest()` inside the [**Page function**](#page-function).

 Optionally, each URL can be associated with custom user data - a JSON object that can be referenced from your JavaScript code in the [**Page function**](#page-function) under `context.request.userData`.
 This is useful for determining which start URL is currently loaded, in order to perform some page-specific actions.
 For example, when crawling an online store, you might want to perform different actions on a page listing the products vs. a product detail page.
-For details, see the [**Web scraping tutorial**](https://apify.com/docs/scraping/tutorial/introduction#the-start-url) in the Apify documentation.
+For details, see the [**Web scraping tutorial**](https://docs.apify.com/tutorials/apify-scrapers/getting-started#the-start-url) in the Apify documentation.

 <!-- TODO: Describe how the queue works, unique key etc. plus link -->

 ### Link selector

 The **Link selector** (`linkSelector`) field contains a CSS selector that is used to find links to other web pages, i.e. `<a>` elements with the `href` attribute.
 On every page loaded, the scraper looks for all links matching the **Link selector**.
-It checks that the target URL matches one of the [**Pseudo-URLs**](#pseudo-urls), and if so then adds the URL to the request queue, to be loaded by the scraper later.
+It checks that the target URL matches one of the [**Pseudo-URLs**](#pseudo-urls)/[**Glob Patterns**](#glob-patterns), and if so then adds the URL to the request queue, to be loaded by the scraper later.

 By default, new scrapers are created with the following selector that matches all links: